-Students complete two semesters of beginning practica and four long semesters of advanced practica in the Psychology Clinic, including the following:
+Students complete one semester of beginning practica (Psy 5311) and a minimum of three long semesters of advanced practica (Psy 5002) in the Psychology Clinic, including the following:

 Psy 5311: Introduction to Psychotherapeutic Intervention and Management.
 The goal of this course is to teach various clinical methods involved in the Psychological treatments of adults, build basic clinical knowledge and skills, increase knowledge of diversity issues, and introduce students to professional and ethical issues as they work with clients.